 Momentum trading strategies that take advantage of persistence in stock price movements short stocks that have recently performed poorly (out-of-favour stocks) to buy stocks that have recently performed well (favoured stocks).
 These strategies have attracted considerable attention from both practitioners and academics alike.
 In the UK, about 23 percent of institutional traders are characterised as momentum traders (Keim, 2004).
-The importance of this trading strategy for practitioners is also evident from the introduction of momentum indexes to measure the intermediate-term momentum effects1.
+The importance of this trading strategy for practitioners is also evident from the introduction of momentum indexes to measure the intermediate-term momentum effects.
 In the academic literature, profits from momentum trading strategies represent one of the main challenges faced by modern neo-classical based finance theory.
 Success of this strategy suggests that excess returns can be earned by observing prior changes in stock prices and thus rejects the prediction of the efficient market hypothesis.
 Momentum in stock returns has been observed internationally (see, for instance, Jegadeesh and Titman, 1993; Griffin et al., 2003) and attempts have been made in explaining its causes.
 However, the issues, such as what causes continuation in stock returns and whether momentum profits are genuine and exploitable or are only reflecting some kind of market imperfection/friction, have remained unresolved.
 This study addresses these issues.

 Fama and French (1996) concede that their three-factor model fails to explain continuation in returns.
 Similarly, after controlling separately for systematic risk, size, price, book-to-market ratio, and the Fama-French three factors, Liu et al. (1999) confirm that significant momentum profits exist in the UK.
 Thus, the observed momentum in stock prices is not due to risk differences or firm specific factors.
 Alternative explanations of momentum in stock returns include market under-reaction to firm specific information (Jegadeesh and Titman, 1993; Chan et al., 1996); gradual diffusion of information (Hong and Stein, 1999; Hong et al., 2000); investors' behaviour (Barberis et al., 1998; Daniel et al., 1998); cross-sectional dispersion in unconditional and conditional expected returns (Conrad and Kaul, 1998; Chordia and Shivakumar, 2002); market frictions such as trading costs, price impact and liquidity (Korajczyk and Sadka, 2004; Lesmond et al., 2004).
-Similarly, Hong et al. (2000) show that momentum profits are driven almost entirely by short-side portfolios and Ali and Trombley (2003) report that momentum profits are positively related to short-sale constraints.
+Similarly, Hong et al.

-1 See, www.momentumindex.com.
+&lt;sup>1 See, www.momentumindex.com.